-How Enterprise Social Media is Valuable to Every Level of Your Company (Part 1)
+How Enterprise Social Media is Valuable to Your Company Part 1

-As an ESM advocate, you may find yourself singing the praises of internal social media strategies for a number of audiences who are tentative about this “new” way of communicating, sharing information and working.
+As an Enterprise Social Media advocate, you may find yourself singing the praises of internal social media strategies for a number of audiences who are tentative about this “new” way of communicating, sharing information and working.
+Communicating with a mobile workforce is absolutely key for managing employees whilst out and about which is why the GSMtasks remote field service app is a popular choice for businesses at the moment to stay connected with everyone’s location and current assignments.

 It’s difficult to be heard if you aren’t speaking to your listener’s values.